leanprover-community/sphere-eversion/README.md

 # The sphere eversion project

-The goal of this project is to formalize the proof of a theorem implying the existence of sphere eversions.
+This project formalizes the proof of a theorem implying the existence of sphere eversions.
+It was carried out by Patrick Massot, Floris van Doorn and Oliver Nash, with crucial help from the wider Lean community.
+The proof of the main theorem was completed on November 12th 2022.
 Details can be found on the [project website.](https://leanprover-community.github.io/sphere-eversion/)

 # Build the Lean files